acl-org/emnlp-2023/_pages/program/keynotes.md

     nav: program
 ---

-The following speakers have graciously agreed to give keynotes at EMNLP 2023.
+We are delighted to announce that the esteemed speakers listed below have graciously accepted our invitation to deliver keynote speeches at the main conference of EMNLP 2023:

 <style>
 p.speaker-bio { font-style: italic; font-size: 80%; }